 Below are just a few activities that will help to enhance children’s memory and recall:

 Kim’s game is used across a number of subjects, particularly modern foreign languages, to test children’s memory.
 A selection of objects, numbers or words are displayed before the objects are covered up and children are asked which item has been removed.
 This can continue indefinitely with different combinations of objects.

-Reciting times tables, repeating test questions and regularly reviewing vocabulary cards should ensure that children retain information in both their short and long term memories.
-Research conducted last year by Kent State University in the United States found that ‘with retrieval practice, everything gets substantially better,’ and that includes ‘associative memory’ (the relationship between things) and ‘cue memory’ (when something triggers memory).
+Reciting times tables, repeating test questions and regularly reviewing vocabulary cards should ensure that children retain information in both their short and long-term memories.
+Research conducted by Kent State University in the United States found that ‘with retrieval practice, everything gets substantially better,’ and that includes ‘associative memory’ (the relationship between things) and ‘cue memory’ (when something triggers memory).

 Number and letter sequences

-Parents could try typing a short number sequence and gradually building this up digit by digit, give children a minute to review it before removing it all together.
-Children can then attempt to recall as much of the sequence as they can and the process can be repeated with letters.
-This system forms part of The Modern Language Aptitude Test (MLAT), which predicts how good individuals might be at learning a foreign language.
+You could try typing a short number sequence and gradually building this up digit by digit.
+Give children a minute to review it before removing it all together.
+The children can then attempt to recall as much of the sequence as they can, before the process is repeated with letters.